1. What is the purpose of this document?

 2. What sort of personal data do we collect?

-- Your name, e-mail address, phone number, billing address, workplace address, your GDC number, name of your company/organisation, course purchases and receipts, dietary requirements for events and your marketing preferences.
+Your name, e-mail address, phone number, billing address, your GDC number, name of your company/organisation, course purchases and receipts, dietary requirements for events and your marketing preferences.

-- Details of your interactions with us through contact centres, at events, or online.
+Details of your interactions with us through website, email, in person or via post.

 Personal information about other individuals